mitsuba-renderer/drjit/src/python/docstr.rst

     Compute the element-wise minimum value of the provided inputs.

+    A NaN in either input propagates to the output.
+Use :py:func:`drjit.fmin` to ignore NaNs instead.

     (Not to be confused with :py:func:`drjit.min`, which reduces the input along the specified axes to determine the minimum)

+    Args:
+        arg0 (int | float | drjit.ArrayBase): A Python or Dr.Jit arithmetic type
+        arg1 (int | float | drjit.ArrayBase): A Python or Dr.Jit arithmetic type

+    Returns:
+        int | float | drjit.ArrayBase: Minimum of the input(s)

+.. topic:: fmax

+    Compute the element-wise maximum value of the provided inputs, ignoring NaNs.

+    If exactly one input is a NaN, the other one is returned.
+Integers have no NaNs, hence this is equivalent to :py:func:`drjit.maximum` there.

+    Args:
+        arg0 (int | float | drjit.ArrayBase): A Python or Dr.Jit arithmetic type
+        arg1 (int | float | drjit.ArrayBase): A Python or Dr.Jit arithmetic type

+    Returns:
+        int | float | drjit.ArrayBase: Maximum of the input(s)

+.. topic:: fmin

+    Compute the element-wise minimum value of the provided inputs, ignoring NaNs.

+    If exactly one input is a NaN, the other one is returned.
+Integers have no NaNs, hence this is equivalent to :py:func:`drjit.minimum` there.

     Args:
         arg0 (int | float | drjit.ArrayBase): A Python or Dr.Jit arithmetic type